santteegt/pleuston/README.md

 - To bump a minor version: `npm run release minor`
 - To bump a major version: `npm run release major`

-By creating the Git tag with these tasks, Travis will trigger a new Kubernetes live deployment automatically, after a successful tag build.

 For the GitHub releases steps a GitHub personal access token, exported as `GITHUB_TOKEN` is required.
 [Setup](https://github.com/release-it/release-it#github-releases)

 ## Changelog